Scott Nicholls

-Scott Karl Nicholls (born 16 May 1978) is a motorcycle speedway rider from England, who has won the British Championship seven times, and was a full participant in the Speedway Grand Prix series between 2002 and 2008.
+Scott Karl Nicholls (born 16 May 1978) is an English motorcycle speedway rider, who has won the British Championship seven times, and was a full participant in the Speedway Grand Prix series between 2002 and 2008.
+He earned 8 international caps for the England national speedway team and 27 caps for the Great Britain team.
 He is also a speedway commentator.